Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Tracking and Imaging System

 \subsection{Registration}

 Determination of the tracked location of the needle $ \bm{p}_{\text{tracked}} $ relative to the centre of the imaging probe, in coordinates aligned to the axial, lateral and elevational axes of the imaging system, required knowledge of the location of the tracking elements $E$ in that same coordinate system.
 While the tracking probe was attached to the imaging probe with the intention of aligning its face flush with that of the imaging probe---which if performed perfectly, would negate the need for registration---in practice, it was necessary to account for any rotation, $\mathbf{R}$, and translation, $\bm{t}$, between the coordinate systems of the two devices.
 This was performed acoustically by comparing a set of tracked locations of the needle tip---generated assuming the two coordinate systems were perfectly aligned---with the apparent location of the needle within the ultrasound image, at a set of $N$ predefined locations $P_\text{reg} = \{\bm{p}_{\text{reg},1}, ..., \bm{p}_{\text{reg},N}\}$ within the imaging plane, in water.
+This method was chosen as it provided direct registration with ultrasound imaging, rather than relying on an additional tracking tool such as an optical or electromagnetic system which would itself require registration and validation.

-For the purpose of registration, a \qtyproduct{100x100}{\milli\meter} cross-hair was displayed on top of the ultrasound imaging feed at the centre of the field of view (see \autoref{fig:combined_cursor_figures}).
+For the purpose of registration, a 100\,mm $\times$ 100\,mm cross-hair was displayed on top of the ultrasound imaging feed at the centre of the field of view (see \autoref{fig:combined_cursor_figures}).
 Using a 3-axis motion control system (1N150 linear stages, Thorlabs, New Jersey, United States), with the ultrasound probe assembly mounted with its face immersed in a water tank pointing vertically downwards, the needle tip was positioned at each of the 9 vertices marked on the cross-hair, visually aligning the tip to the vertices by examination of the ultrasound image, ensuring that the needle was in-plane by observing the brightness of the needle in the image.
 At each location, a sequence of tracked locations (typically 30) were recorded.

 For each location, the average of the tracked positions, $ \bm{\bar{p}}_{\text{tracked}, i} $ was compared to the known position of the vertex $ \bm{p}_{\text{reg}, i} $ in the imaging coordinate system, which was first corrected to account for the difference in sound-speed between the registration medium (water) and that assumed by the imaging system.
 The assumed orientation, $\mathbf{R}$, and location, $\bm{t}$, of the tracking array relative to the imaging probe, which determined the tracking element locations used by the tracking algorithm, were then adjusted manually to minimise the mean-square error (MSE) between the known and tracked locations: